Public Transit Passes

 An employee's public transit pass is not a taxable benefit in the following cases:

-- The employee receives a total or partial reimbursement, upon presentation of supporting documents, for:
+- The employee receives a total or partial reimbursement, on presentation of supporting documents, for:

 - an eligible transit pass valid for at least one month, or

-- an eligible paratransit pass that the employee acquired with a view to using it to commute between their usual place of residence and the workplace.
+- an eligible paratransit pass that the employee acquired to use to commute between their usual place of residence and the workplace.

 - You purchase an eligible transit pass or an eligible paratransit pass that is provided to the employee primarily to commute between their usual place of residence and the workplace.